 Students earning any of the five associate degrees offered by MCC must take several general education courses.
-For the Associate in Arts degree, at least 60 credits are required -- 42 credit hours in general education courses and the rest in electives.
-The Associate in Computer Science, Associate in Engineering, and Associate in Science also require an area of specialization.
+For the Associate in Arts degree, at least 63 credits are required -- 42 credit hours in general education courses (COLL 100) and the rest in electives.
+The Associate in Science also requires an area of specialization in Biology or Chemistry.
 In addition to these general education and specialization courses, students must take electives that will bring their total number of credits up to the amount required for the degree.
 Only courses numbered 100 level or higher can be applied toward the degree.